Despicable Me 2 (soundtrack): Background

 The co-director of Despicable Me 2, Chris Renaud had recalled the "distinctive music of the first film" that born out of the collaboration between Pereira and Williams, leading them to work for its sequel.
 Pereira attributed that for El Macho, being a Mexican wrestler and the main antagonist, had to implement "full choir with a latin flair to emphasize his presence".
 Pereira also created new themes for the characters, including for the minions, whose themes needed to be "more threatening and menacing".
 Williams and Pereira discussed about several main themes for the album, and went ahead with the overarching theme, which was not about the characters but much about the air of the film.
 He added that the "continuity was honestly based on lifting people up emotionally".

-Williams wrote three original songs, including the popular track "Happy" that was released as a single on November 21, 2013 to wider commercial success.
+Williams wrote three original songs, including the popular track "Happy" that was released as a single on November 21, 2013, to wider commercial success.
 In a 2014 interview to The New York Times, Williams recalled that the song was rejected nine times, by the producer Chris Meledandri, before finally being approved.
-While writing the track, did not write the melodic portions, but only just the chorus part of the film.
 He finished writing the song within 20 minutes.
 The song was initially intended to be written for CeeLo Green (who earlier sang another track "Scream"), but due to conflicts with CeeLo's record company Elektra Records, as he was on the verge of releasing his 2013 Christmas album, Williams himself sang the track, instead.

 Speaking on the integration of the film songs into the score, Pereira said "Unless there is a reason in the story, you don't want it to be a surprise, so you have to tease the ears with what is going to come in the song before it begins".

 Promotions and marketing

 As a part of promotions, Williams came up with a website 24hoursofhappy.com, launched to coincide with the single release, featuring a visual presentation of "Happy" advertised as being "the world's first 24-hour music video", directed by the French directing team We Are from LA.
 The video went viral upon its premiere, and attributed to the massive success of the song.
 The four-minute video edit of the song released on YouTube on November 21, and as of March 2018, it crossed over 1 billion views.
-Eight years after the film's release, Williams released the lyrical song "Just a Cloud Away" on March 25, 2022 to wider commercial response.
+Eight years after the film's release, Williams released the lyrical song "Just a Cloud Away" on March 25, 2022, to wider commercial response.